hsimjee/Ocular-Echo/README.md

 In countries that lack accommodations for the visually impaired, canes can only do so much.
 Collisions with parked vehicles would occur as the user’s cane would go underneath a car or bus, giving the user false information and causing collision.

-For our demo, we have the device split into two separate systems.
-The original idea was to have one unit power both sensors, but due to limited options in regards to parts, we created two separate systems that can be
+For our project, we have the device split into two separate systems.
+The original idea was to have one unit power both sensors, but due to limited options in regards to parts, we created two separate systems that can be mounted in various ways.
+Our project is not a replacement to assistive canes, but rather as an additional toolset for the visual impaired.

 With the proper modules, we could have more accurate sensors that would provide feedback on environmental obstacles.

 ## Design